falgunk36-a11y/matka-api/README.md

 - **Satta like Disawar Auto Result API**: Access results for games like Disawar automatically.
 - **Teer Game Auto Result API**: Retrieve the latest Teer game results.

-> **Note:** This SDK is currently only for the Matka Auto Result API.
-We will be adding support for other games soon.
+> **Note:** This SDK provides Satta Matka games like Kalyan, Main Bazar, Milan Day, and Rajdhani Night, as well as Satta games like Disawar, Gali, and Faridabad with accurate results.

 ## Getting Started